Planning a trip to Krabi? As one of the most beautiful beach destinations in Southeast Asia, you simply can’t pass it up.

 Since they are located just down the coast from one another, getting to Railay Beach is nearly the same process as getting to Ao Nang.

-From the international airport, you can take a taxi or a bus, depending on your preference.
+From the international airport, you can take a taxi, bus or shuttle service, depending on your preference.
 You’ll likely pay 600-700 baht for a taxi and 150 baht for the bus.

 Note: The bus takes much longer than a taxi ride, which is why the prices are so different.